 There are no likely significant effects upon the River Tay SAC.
 Conditional control can be applied to allow the development to proceed without committing offences against protected species.
-They provide comments on the provision of green infrastructure and advice on where and how they believe it could be improved.
-Presently they consider the masterplan as submitted does not adequately protect and mitigates impacts on ancient semi-natural woodland or provide sufficient information on proposed woodland.
+They provide comments on the provision of green infrastructure and advice on where and how they believe it could be improved, including the use of buffer strips.
+Presently they consider as submitted the proposal does not adequately protect and mitigate impacts on ancient semi-natural woodland or provide sufficient information on proposed woodland.